-If you have any preexisting conditions, you’ll want to talk with a doctor or other healthcare professional about how different birth control might impact your condition or any meds you may be taking.
+If you have any preexisting conditions, you’ll want to talk with a healthcare professional about how different birth control might impact your condition or any medications you take.

-This is especially important if you have a history of depression, PMS or PMDD, or another mood disorder, since some people have reported a worsening of symptoms after starting hormonal contraceptives.
+This is especially important if you have a history of depression, PMS, PMDD, or another mood disorder, since some people have reported a worsening of symptoms after starting hormonal contraceptives.

-A good place to start is with your healthcare professional, if you already have one you’re comfortable with.
+A good place to start is with your healthcare professional, if you already have one you like.

 You have other options, too:

 In short, yes.

 But it depends on the type of birth control, the hormones involved, and how your body reacts.
 The best place to start may be a birth control with low androgenic activity.